adelagar/azurefwp/README.md

 # Azure Virtual Network Solution

-### The following Azure JSON Template will help deploy a Virtual Network, a VPN Gateway, a IKEV2 Site to Site IPSEC Connection with a Preshared Key, and as optional a dedicated subnet that can be leveraged as a Private Endpoint to use with Azure Private Link Service.
+### The following Azure JSON Template will help deploy a Virtual Network, VPN Gateway, VPN Gateway Public IP, a IKEV2 Site to Site IPSEC Connection with a Preshared Key, and as optional a dedicated subnet that can be leveraged as a Private Endpoint.

 The Azure solution automates the creatiion of a Site to Site VPN solution between with on-premises and documented here: [Create a Site-to-Site connection in the Azure portal](https://docs.microsoft.com/en-us/azure/vpn-gateway/tutorial-site-to-site-portal), another Azure virtual network, and a AWS VPC that has a VPN solution deployed.

+### The solution can be leveraged for eith Azure Commercial of Azure Government.

 *### This is a public repository released as is for anypne can clone, modify, and use as part of their deployment.

 *## Please note you will need to know the Public IP of your VPN Peering Partner, preshared key, and the remote network segment before deploying this solution.

-Microsoft Azure Commercial Click Here
-[![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fadelagar%2Fazurefwp%2Fmain%2Fazuredeploy.json)
+*separate paragraph* Microsoft Azure Commercial Click Here [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fadelagar%2Fazurefwp%2Fmain%2Fazuredeploy.json)

-Microsoft Azure Government Click Here
+*separate paragraph* Microsoft Azure Government Click Here

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.us/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fadelagar%2Fazurefwp%2Fmain%2Fazuredeploy.json)